Social Media Best Practices: How to Serve Audience Interests

 SEO Techniques for Rocking the Holidays

 Remember that your audience is comprised of SEO people then.
+Why?
+You start with the SEO acronym only a few people get.

 Here the audience is a little smaller than in “writing” and “marketing”, but there are more people interested in search than blogging e.g.